-- 1) Procurement of particular goods or services: - a) An emergency situation as defined by the Act, - b) Utilities; including telephone, electricity, water and gas; - c) Freight up to the value of \$1,000 (GST exclusive); - d) Annual memberships/subscriptions; - e) Software license fees; - f) Conference registration fees; - g) Employment of temporary staff members through temporary personnel service agencies; - h) Department of Land Information on-line transactions; - i) Motor Vehicle Licensing and Registration; - j) Postage; and - k) Insurance excess. - Corporate Credit Card or Corporate Fuel Card purchases up to the value of \$1,000 (GST exclusive). - 3) Petty Cash purchases up to the value of \$200 (GST exclusive).
+1) Procurement of particular goods or services: a) An emergency situation as defined by the Act, Utilities; including telephone, electricity, water and gas: a)b) Freight up to the value of \$1,000 (GST exclusive); b)c) Local public notice advertisements that are required by legislation 2) Statewide public notice advertisements that are required by legislation Annual memberships/subscriptions; a)d) b)e) Software license fees; e)f) Conference registration fees: Employment of temporary staff members through temporary personnel service agencies; Department of Land Information on-line transactions: Motor Vehicle Licensing and Registration; g)i) Postage; and h)k) Insurance excess.
+Corporate Credit Card or Corporate Fuel Card purchases up to the value of \$1,000 (GST exclusive).
+Petty Cash purchases up to the value of \$200 (GST exclusive).